nbeaver/why-linux-is-better/why-linux-is-better.rst

 This also has consequences for developers.
-Because few Linux users experience problems due to malware, they will report bugs cause by the actual applications, not ones caused by malware.
+Because few Linux users experience problems due to malware, they will report bugs caused by the actual applications, not ones caused by malware.

 Linux has a better security model which uses secure package installation by default,